chesslogic/chessv/README.md

 Bugs:

- - Generation rarely (5%?) fails due to lack of items in item pool for goal.
-(Should be fixed in existing commits, but not released at time of writing.)
+ - Infinite generation time if player excludes almost every possible item on a very low difficulty.
+(This is close to a suggested preset, and therefore a higher risk.)
  - Engine Elo reduction item is incorrectly named.
 (It's a person's name, not an acronym.)
  - Draw by repetition happens in 2 moves, not 3.
-(Honestly, I think this is a problem in the base ChessV client.
+(I think this is a problem in the base ChessV client.
 If true, I'm inclined to believe that fixing it would be quite difficult.)

 Locations: